tjturnage/wdss2/README.md

 ---------------------
 Constructs commands that are passed to wdss-ii so it can generate netcdfs from WSR-88D level 2 archive radar files.
 Creating netcdfs is usually only a one time deal for each case, unless of course you later decide you want to process additional radar data.

-Not having success importing this_case from "case_data.py" to run this, possibly because of using os.cmd ... so am hard-wiring arguments instead.
+Note: importing case metadata from case_data.py doesn't seem to work here (because of using os.cmd ??).
+      Therefore am hard-wiring required arguments into script instead.

 wdss_stage_files.py
 ---------------------